 Rating and Certification of Data Assets

 The other thing that we're going to talk about today is going through a data governance certification process.
 Part of promoting those data assets is actually rating that asset according to how much investment you've actually made in it.
 Just because we don't necessarily go through the entire process that we could go through to promote a data asset doesn't mean we can't publish it to the business.
-However, what we need to do is said some expectations around how reliable is it and how much investment the organisation has made in the underlying data.
+However, what we need to do is set some expectations around how reliable is it and how much investment the organisation has made in the underlying data.
 I'm going to show you some examples of that today.

 Let's start with setting a vision.
 The way that this works best is to work out the key process areas for your organisation.
 Typically we find that there's four to eight things that are business needs to do as part of running their business.
 There's two ways to think about how you would brainstorm these areas.